 This recipe makes 12 french toast muffins and if you're doing coffee with your best friend, that means you can each have six (duh... math is clearly my strong suit).
 And considering you'll probably be sitting at the kitchen table for hours on end just gabbing non-stop, you'll need the fuel.

-And since they don’t need syrup, there really is no mess involved.
-I never thought I would tell you not to pour french toast on syrup, but I’m telling you these aren’t dry at all and they have more than enough flavor without it.
+And since these pumpkin spice french toast muffins don't need syrup, there really is no mess involved.
+I never thought I would tell you not to pour french toast on syrup, but I'm telling you these aren't dry at all and they have more than enough flavor without it.

 You can either eat them like a muffin...
 Or with a fork like you would french toast.
 My preference depends on whether I'm sitting at the table or am on-the-go.
 But really, these are the perfect combination of french toast and muffins, so any way goes!

 Happy National Coffee Day!
 I hope you're celebrating along with me.